 An old general store in the remote settlement of Valley View, Kentucky has been closed for some years.
 What surprised me was who lived inside of it.

-The antebellum James K. Duke House is located in Kentucky and was built circa 1792 and notable for its duels and its connection to early horse racing in the United States.
+The James K. Duke House is a circa 1792 11-room brick antebellum and the site was notable for its duels and its connection to early horse racing in the United States.